hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-9-16

+González-Bailón, S., Borge-Holthoefer, J., Rivero, A., & Moreno, Y. (2011).
+The dynamics of protest recruitment through an online network.
+Scientific reports, 1, 197.

+Study goal:

+Why isn't it published on Nature:

 ## 2020-09-15
 Lazer et al. (2009).
 Life in the network: the coming age of computational social science. *Science, 323*(5915), 721.